clicon/clixon-controller-docs/serviceapi.rst

 1. Only a single action handler is supported, which means that a single action handler handles all services.
 2. The algorithm is not hierarchical, that is, if there is a tag on a device object, tags on children are not considered
-3. No persistence: if the backend is restarted, tags are lost.
+3. One-to-one: One service per object, multiple services may not create the same object

 Service instance
 ----------------